 - 2. The road system shall be developed in a cost-effective manner.
 Infrastructure shall be affordable and funded through municipal taxes, development charges and/or other appropriate means. - 3.
 Schedule 'B3' identifies the existing and ultimate road network.
 The right-of-way widths for the various roads within Oro Centre are generally as follows: - a) Highway 11 To be determined by the Ministry of Transportation; - b) County Road 127 30.5 metres or as otherwise determined by the County; - c) 7th Line South 26 to 30 metres; and, - d) Service Roads 20 to 26 metres. - 4.
 The exact location and configuration of the proposed service roads shall be determined during the development approval process. - 5.
 All new road allowances shall be dedicated to the Township during the development approval process. - 6.

-The timing of the improvements to Highway 11 contemplated by MTO were unknown at the time this Plan was approved.
-The Province shall be responsible for the upgrading of Highway 11.
-The Province and the Township shall share in the cost of the upgrade to the 7th Line interchange based on benefiting needs.
-Any upgrades that may be required will be as a result of local development plans within Oro Centre and the LSRAEED.
-At the time this Plan was approved, a cost sharing agreement between the Province and the Township had not been established.
-Such an agreement, which specifies the responsibilities of the Province and the Township and stipulating the trigger for required improvement shall be required before any development proceeds in Oro Centre and before any of the lands are zoned to permit development.
-With respect to access to abutting properties, there will be a need for agreements between the Province, the Township and developers respecting individual access by a service road to abutting properties. - 7.
+Further discussions shall be arranged between MTO, Simcoe County, and Oro-Medonte to review a potential Highway 11 / Line 7 interchange study.
+Any upgrades that may be required will be as a result of local development plans within Oro Centre and the Lake Simcoe Regional Airport Economic and Employment Districts; MTO has not identified a provincial need to upgrade Highway 11, including at Line 7 interchange.
+At the time this Plan was approved, a Line 7 interchange agreement had not been established.
+Such an agreement, which will specify financial responsibilities and triggers for required improvements, shall be required before any development proceeds in Oro Centre and before any of the lands are zoned to permit development.
+With respect to access to abutting properties, there will be a need for agreements between the Province, the Township and developers respecting individual access by a service road to abutting properties.

 All new uses shall be directly accessed by service roads.
 Interim entrances to the 7th Line may be permitted in advance of service road construction, subject to the approval of MTO.